 National Association for Behavioral Healthcare (NABH)

-Describes how the department coordinates clinically effective psychological and substance misuse treatment and prevention programmes… Provides advocates for mental health care with a resource catalog, press releases, and marketing opportunities.
+This is a dual diagnosis center.
+Describes how the department coordinates clinically effective psychological and substance misuse treatment and prevention programes.
+Provides advocates for mental health care with a resource catalog, press releases, and marketing opportunities.

 National Clearinghouse on Alcohol and Drug Information (NCADI)

+NCADI is a dual diagnosis center.
 Existence of a broad variety of data, tools, and referrals, studies and statistics on alcohol and substance addiction, as well as new medicine and alcoholic disorder awareness programs and leadership and a review of workplace issues.
-DATIA’s mission is to provide drug and alcohol testing professionals with information, support, and advocacy.
-There are many information and clinical approaches are present to treat dual disorder.
+DATIA's mission is to provide drug and alcohol testing professionals with information, support, and advocacy.
+There are much information and clinical approaches are present to treat the dual diagnosis.